OrganicaWild/OrganicaWild/readme.md

 mv Samples Samples~
 ```

-Viola, now you can change the samples and provide
+Viola, now you can change the samples and provide the improved samples to everyone.